-On February 17, 2021 at a Special Meeting of the Shareholders, a resolution was passed to amend the articles of the Corporation to change the number of issued and outstanding common shares of the Corporation by consolidating the issued and outstanding common shares on the basis of one new common share for every 5 existing common shares (or such lower consolidation ratio as may be determined by the Board).
+On March 27, 2023 at a Special Meeting of the Shareholders, a resolution was passed authorizing the amendment of the articles of the Corporation by consolidating the issued and outstanding common shares on the basis of one new common share for every 5 existing common shares (or such lower consolidation ratio as may be determined by the Board).
 Such consolidation would ultimately only become effective at a future date determined by the Board if the Board determined it was in the best interests of the Corporation to implement a consolidation.
-There is no assurance that the Board will decide to implement a share consolidation and the Common Shares may remain unconsolidated indefinitely, however, the Company has covenanted with certain institutional investors to use its best efforts to complete a listing of its Common Shares on the Nasdaq Capital Market by April 30, 2023.
-The Company is in the process of applying to list on Nasdaq.
+There is no assurance that the Board will decide to implement a share consolidation and the Common Shares may remain unconsolidated indefinitely, however, the Company has covenanted with certain institutional investors to use its best efforts to complete a listing of its Common Shares on the Nasdaq Capital Market by June 9th, 2023.
+The Company is in the process of applying to list on Nasdaq and it is expected a consolidation will be required to satisfy minimum price requirements for Nasdaq listing.